PRANAY-jha09/COVID-19-AND-WORLD-HAPPINESS-REPORT/README.md

-ou will work with two datasets:
+ will work with two datasets:
 COVID-19 dataset (e.g., daily confirmed cases, deaths, recoveries by country and date)